 A couple of years ago, our homeschool place was an entire room dedicated to learning.
 The kids were young and I wanted an exclusive area of teaching.
-It worked great for a couple of years to keep our focus on learning.
+It worked great for a while to keep our focus on learning.

-However, with older kids and their independent learning, we have moved it to the dining room.
-I was constantly going back and forth whether it was to the bathroom or forgetting something.
-I like simplicity and convenience.
-I was concerned that it would be frustrating during meal time.
+However, the kids are older and more independent and it’s convenient to move to the dining room.
+I was constantly going back and forth to the bathroom or in search of something I’d forgotten.
+I like simplicity and convenience and was initially concerned about the mess during meal time.
 But, with some organizational modifications, we’ve made it work well.

 Add a Bookshelf

-Add a bookshelf to your homeschool space.
-Admittedly, I started with containers holding the kids' books, textbooks and workbooks.
-However, I found tossing them in the containers damaged the materials.
+Admittedly, I started with containers holding the kids’ books, textbooks and workbooks.
+However, I found tossing them into the containers damaged the materials.
 Eventually, it became a dumping ground for pencils and papers.
 Smaller books got hidden behind larger ones making it difficult to pull them out.

-Once I added a bookshelf to our homeschool room, the books kept their shape and they were easier to locate.
-Selling our homeschool materials is necessary to help with the next year’s budget so we need to keep them in excellent condition.
+Once I added a bookshelf to our homeschool room, the books were easier to locate and maintain.
+Since selling our homeschool materials is necessary to help with the next year’s budget, we must keep them in excellent condition.

 We have 5 shelves.
-Here is what I use on each shelf:
+Here’s what I place on each shelf:

-History/Literature Section - The 2nd shelf contains books we are using for the current year.
+- History/Literature Section – The 2nd shelf contains books we are using for the current year.
 This includes history, geography, literature and math books.
 There is also a science kit box to hold up our selection of books.
-You will not find any books that are a “maybe” or from a previous school year.
-All books that we may use later are in another room located in a chest.
+You won’t find any books that are a “maybe” or from a previous school year.
+All books that we might use later are in another room in a chest.

 Invest in a Drawer Set

-Invest in a drawer set like this one for organizing crafts and construction paper.
+Invest in a drawer set like this one below – if you don’t have one, get one!
+They are wonderful for organizing crafts and construction paper.
 Crafts tend to be small and its necessary to sort them into smaller compartments.
-I saw one the other day that was a great price for $20 at Aldis.
-I paid $30 for mine years ago at Michaels.
+I paid $35 for mine years ago at Michaels.

 Organize writing instruments in Pencil Boxes/Utility Organizers